git-ecosystem/git-credential-manager/docs/windows-broker.md

 ## Features

 When you turn on WAM support, GCM Core can cooperate with Windows and with other WAM-enabled software on your machine, like Office, OneDrive, Teams, and many other applications on your device.
 This means a more seamless experience, fewer multi-factor authentication prompts, and the ability to use additional authentication technologies like smart cards and Windows Hello.
-Additionally, the users will not occasionally or permanently block from source code, if the IT-department enabled CA policies
+Additionally, the users will not occasionally or permanently be blocked from the source code, if the IT-department enabled CA policies

 These convenience and security features make a good case for enabling WAM.